Allan-Ofula/SmartPath-Personalized-Career-Recommendation-Engine/README.md

 ---

 ## Final Note
-SmartPath is more than a tool, it's a vision to democratize access to smart, personalized career insights for every student, dreamer, and job seeker across the globe.
+SmartPath is more than a tool - it's a movement to democratize personalized, intelligent career guidance using the power of AI and open data, one youth at a time.